dfsp-spirit/brainload/README.md

 ## License

 Brainload is free software, released under the [MIT license](https://opensource.org/licenses/MIT).
+See the LICENSE file for the full license text.